How Can Foundations Help?

 1. START OR SUPPORT A NEW PROJECT

-Our TJSSS training program has been running successfully in Cambodia for over two years.
+Our TJSSS training program has been running successfully in Cambodia for over five years.
 With your financial support, we can start a new centre in another developing country or even in another province in Cambodia.
-We would love to start TJSSS in Thailand and Nepal but lacked the funds to do so.
+We would love to start TJSSS in Nepal but lack the funds to do so.

 2. SUPPORT OUR COMMUNITY OUTREACH PROGRAM

 A UK-based Foundation has donated to a three-year program to build 120 houses and 360 toilets for the poor in Prey Veng province, Cambodia.
 We have a strong team to execute this program but the need is great and we would like to expand this program several fold!
 Besides houses, toilets and wells, we are looking at rainwater harvesting system to collect and store rainwater for personal consumption.